2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 1,040 miles

 Location: Situated on the coast of the Black Sea, Sochi stretches for 140km, making it the longest city in Europe - second in the world behind Mexico City.
-Sochi is the most southerly venue for the tournament and also set against the backdrop of the Caucasus Mountains.
+Sochi is the most southerly venue for the tournament and also set against the backdrop of the Caucasus mountains.

-Background: The Fisht Stadium was built as the centrepiece venue for the 2014 Winter Olympics in Sochi, which helps explain it's unique sloping look, designed to resemble snowy peaks.
-The official Fifa website states: "Fisht Stadium was originally named after Mount Fisht, a peak in the Caucasus range of mountains.
+Background: The Fisht Stadium was built as the centrepiece venue for the 2014 Winter Olympics in Sochi, which helps explain its unique sloping look, designed to resemble snowy peaks.
+The Fifa website states that "Fisht Stadium was originally named after Mount Fisht, a peak in the Caucasus range of mountains.
 In the local language, Adygeyan, 'fisht' means 'white head'."

-The two ends of the venue were previously open, allowing a view of the Krasnaya Polyana Mountains to the north and the Black Sea to the south.
+The two ends of the venue were previously open, allowing a view of the Krasnaya Polyana mountains to the north and the Black Sea to the south.
 But these have been filled with temporary seating for the World Cup, in order to boost capacity to Fifa stipulations.

 *Fifa: "Capacity figures indicate the anticipated gross capacity for the stadiums in their finished state.
-The Stadiums' official capacity for the 2018 World Cup will be lower due to World Cup specific requirements and constructions."
+The stadiums' official capacity for the 2018 World Cup will be lower because of World Cup specific requirements and constructions."